arangodb/arangodb-dcos/README.md

 Installation/Startup
 --------------------

-You will have to create a separate role "arangodb" on the master so be sure to start your master with `--roles=arangodb`.
+If you are using Mesos below 0.27, you are required to setup a special roles in the master.
+For 0.27 and above this is not necessary any more.

+To create this separate role "arangodb" on the master, be sure to start your master with `--roles=arangodb`.
 On Mesosphere dcos edit `/opt/mesosphere/etc/mesos-master` and ensure the role is present:

     MESOS_ROLES=slave_public,arangodb
     MESOS_WEIGHTS=slave_public=1,arangodb=1